Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Dogs are known for their exceptional sense of smell.
 It is not surprising that they are used in many areas, including search and rescue, detection of illegal substances, and even medical diagnoses.
 But can dogs smell sickness in humans?

 It is a question that has been asked for years, and in recent times, many studies have been conducted to investigate this claim.
-Given the studies available, we can say YES, dogs can detect various diseases in humans through smell.
-However, this still requires further research and evidence before dogs can be properly used in clinical practice.
+Given the studies available, we can say yes, dogs can detect various diseases in humans through smell.
+However, this still requires further research and evidence before dogs can be officially used in clinical practice.

 In this article, we will explore the science behind the claim that dogs can detect human sickness through their sense of smell.